Nature Medicine May 25, 2024

 Tested

-Semaglutide 1.0 mg weekly
+Semaglutide 1.0mg weekly

 Population

-Patients with T2DM and chronic kidney disease
+T2DM patients with chronic kidney disease

 Comparator